Check out the first video of the Get smart about editing series! (now available starting in September 2020)

 In the Smart Editor widget, Attribute Actions can be set to populate default values or to calculate values across different layers.
 You can use location information, such as addresses and coordinates, or information from intersecting features on the map.
 There’s no need to post-process your data with field calculators, intersects, and joins, it’s all done on the fly.

-With the latest update to ArcGIS Online (October 2019), the Smart Editor widget has new exciting capabilities.
+With the October 2019 update to ArcGIS Online, the Smart Editor widget has new exciting capabilities.
 Notably, the new Preset values design will save time for both users configuring and using the Smart Editor widget.
 The key changes are listed below.

 New Preset builder